Last Updated on May 13, 2023 by Dave Farquhar

-Unix and Unix-like operating systems have a command called reboot.
+Unix and Unix-like operating systems like Linux have a command called reboot.
 Like the name says, it reboots the system.
 Veteran Unix administrators insist the correct way to reboot a Unix system is to use a cryptic command called init 6.
 Are they just showing off, or is there a good reason for this?
 It turns out there is indeed a reason why one should worry about reboot vs init 6, and using the init 6 command can protect your system.

 reboot vs init 6

 First things first: In the versions of Linux that I’ve used such as Redhat, you can get away with the reboot command.
 It unmounts the filesystems but doesn’t run any shutdown scripts.
 It’s easier to remember reboot, and you can complete it with the tab key without having to type anything else.

 It’s risky if you run a database server though.
 I’ve corrupted some mysql databases before; using the reboot command may very well have been the reason.